UseReguard/Reguard/README.md

 A `PASS` is a deterministic technical-control result.
 It does **not** establish overall compliance with Article 12(1), Article 12, or the EU AI Act.

-For the full technical contract — including the four observable checks and the framework-artifact taxonomy — see:
+For the full technical contract, see:

 ```bash
 reguard explain AI_ACT_12_1_AUTOMATIC_EVENT_LOGGING